pojosontheweb/woko/doco/markdown/woko.md

 #### Event handlers ####

-Like Stripes ActionBeans, Woko's ResolutionFacets can have several event handlers.
+Like Stripes ActionBeans, Woko's ResolutionFacets may have several event handlers.
 Woko will invoke one of them based on the presence of a request parameter. `@DontValidate` can be used to skip validation for an event.

 The following example shows a typical Resolution Facet with 2 events :